hukkin/tomli/README.md

 The `tomli.loads` function returns a plain `dict` that is populated with builtin types and types from the standard library only.
-Preserving comments requires a custom type to be returned so will not be supported, at least not by the `tomli.loads` function.
+Preserving comments requires a custom type to be returned so will not be supported, at least not by the `tomli.loads` and `tomli.load` functions.

+Look into [TOML Kit](https://github.com/sdispater/tomlkit) for round-trip parsing.

 ### Is there a `dumps`, `write` or `encode` function?<a name="is-there-a-dumps-write-or-encode-function"></a>

-Not yet, and it's possible there never will be.
+[Tomli dumps](https://github.com/hukkin/tomli-dumps) is the write-only counterpart of Tomli, providing a `dumps` function.

-This library is deliberately minimal, and most TOML use cases are read-only.
+The core library does not include write capability, as most TOML use cases are read-only, and Tomli intends to be minimal.
-Also, most use cases where writes are relevant could also benefit from comment and whitespace preserving reads, which this library does not currently support.

 ### How do TOML types map into Python types?<a name="how-do-toml-types-map-into-python-types"></a>